 MEF has decided to set aside \$750 for individual, professional development.
 This 'sub-fund' is brand new so we're still working out some of the specifics.
 What I can tell you is that the new fund is intended to encourage students who wish to attend 'math related events' to apply for funding.
 Math related events include academic seminars, teachers' conferences, etc. If you're not sure whether an event qualifies ... ask me (Note: we will not fund your Java Certification, MCSE training, etc. but we might fund your attendance at a Conference on Java Security).
 More details will follow in the next issue of mathNEWS.
-In the mean time, feel free to email me with any questions or con-
+In the mean time, feel free to email me with any questions or concerns.
 Projects/Proposals from W01 that received funding:

-- Wireless Networking for Students: The purchase of 2 wireless access points (for the comfy lounge and the C&D) and 5 PCI adapter cards that students will be able to sign-out from MFCF.
-This is part of a pilot project to establish a wireless network in certain areas of the Math building (some rooms on the 5th floor will also have access points installed). - Web-Based Tutorials on Applied Math: The continued development of several web-based tutorials for AM 451.
+- 1. Wireless Networking for Students: The purchase of 2 wireless access points (for the comfy lounge and the C&D) and 5 PCI adapter cards that students will be able to sign-out from MFCF.
+This is part of a pilot project to establish a wireless network in certain areas of the Math building (some rooms on the 5th floor will also have access points installed). - 2.
+Web-Based Tutorials on Applied Math: The continued development of several web-based tutorials for AM 451. - 3.
+Fluid Dynamics Demo Equipment: a wave tray simple wave effects (i.e. effect of rotation); a wave tank wave morigged).